 One of the things we found disturbing was the post trade results that Gail would publish on her blog, that described how well she was performing.
 For instance, On November 18, 2014 Gail published “Beautiful entry this morning on the DAX Futures that netted me 106 points”.
 This trade was never discussed in the live trading room.
 I emailed Gail and requested that she provide a screen shot or broker statement that verified that she took this trade.
 She never responded.

 Post Trade Perfection

 If you review more of Gail Mercer’s trading blog, you will also plenty of posts showing how well she is trading.
 However, these are always after the market has closed and she has had plenty of time to create the post.
 Which in itself is not sign of fraud, however, over a three month period we requested that she show some sort of proof that she ever took these trades.
-She never responded.
+I think she thought i was hitting on her, i must have scared her with my mugshot, because she never responded.